Shivani912/TransChain/README.md

   - Each transcript can be verified by clicking the 'Verify' button.
 This will hash the transcript data and call the verifyTranscript function on smart contract which will return a bool value depending on the result.

 ## Testing

-  For testing the smart contract follow the steps below:
+  I have used Waffle for testing the smart contract.
+Please follow the steps below to run it locally:

   - go into the /solidity folder
   - npm install